Build and install your tool

 package.

-Click Apply, and then Close.
+Select Apply, and then choose Close.

 Make sure that your project is selected in the Project Explorer, and then select Package My Tools (or whatever name you chose in step 3 above) from the Run As button on the toolbar.